-The king is a fink is an abstract painting about the time I was arrested for fighting the king of the United States of America.
+The king is a fink is an abstract painting about the time I was arrested and then fought the king of the United States of America.

 It is an acrylic painting on MDF board.